loading...

 The museum also shows a free 22-minute film on Zion National Park’s history, played every half hour.

 But what’s the number one activity at the Human History Museum?
-Definitely the ranger talks.
+Definitely, the ranger talks.

 Visitors are encouraged to enjoy a ranger-led discussion held on the back patio of the museum.
+These informative talks are free, with no reservation required.

 Take the opportunity to learn about Zion’s history, geology, and biology from the park’s foremost experts!